privatenumber/webpack-playground/module-output/README.md

-# externals
+# module

-This demonstrates how externalized dependencies are loaded by the distribution file
+This demonstrates what the Webpack 5 experimental `output.module` feature looks like in output